-This Fish Taco Recipe is made with flaky white fish and delicious toppings.
-Quick and easy fish tacos are ready in less than 30 minutes and are always a favorite!
+This favorite Fish Taco Recipe is made with white fish, and fresh toppings and drizzled with a zesty cream sauce.
+Quick and easy fish tacos are ready in less than 30 minutes for a delicious meal anytime!

-Fish tacos are one of my husband’s favorite kinds of taco recipes in the whole world.
-He absolutely loves this recipe.
-I’m with him on that.
-Not only are these delicious, they are on the table in less than 30 minutes, which makes them a quick and easy supper or fun option for weekend entertaining too!
+Fish tacos are a favorite taco recipe in my house.
+Not only are these delicious, but they are also on the table in less than 30 minutes.
+That makes them a quick and easy supper option and perfect for weekend entertaining too!

 Fish Taco Recipe

-Flaky, white fish make the best tacos I think.
-My family loves fish of all kinds, but some of our favorite kinds of white fish to use in these tacos are mahi mahi, halibut, or grouper.
+Flaky, white fish make the best tacos in my opinion.
+My family loves fish of all kinds, but some of our favorite kinds of white fish to use in these tacos are mahi-mahi, halibut, or grouper.
 You can also use tilapia or cod.
 I prefer to choose a white fish that’s fresh and wild caught if possible.

 How to Make Fish Tacos

+- Assemble and Serve.
 To assemble the tacos, layer lettuce or cabbage greens inside the middle of a flour tortilla.
 Then add pieces of cooked white fish, spoon on the Sriracha cream, then top with some pico de gallo.
-Serve with a wedge of lime that you’ll squeeze over the taco before eating.
+Serve with a wedge of lime to squeeze over the taco before eating.
 Delicious!

 What to Serve with Fish Tacos

 In addition to the toppings in my recipe, many times, I will add other condiments to go along with it.
 Sometimes I also serve with guacamole, my restaurant-style salsa, or mango blueberry salsa on the side, especially if I’m serving these for a weekend gathering and not just for supper.

 More often than not, I serve Cilantro Lime Rice with these tacos for supper and for guests.
 It makes the perfect side dish!